-Allie Penn is a PhD candidate in the History Department at Wayne State University.
+Allie Penn is a PhD student in the History Department at Wayne State University.
 She currently works as an archivist for a Michigan based company.
 Her research interests include labor history and 20th century U.S. history with a focus on Michigan's Upper Peninsula, and the labor of women in various professions.
 She has completed internships with a number of organizations including CNN, Carhartt, the Burton Historical Collection at the Detroit Public Library and the Atlanta Public Library's Special Collections department.
 She co-hosts a podcast based on lifelong learning called Students Teaching Students.

 Research interest(s)/area of expertise

 - Certificate in Archival Administration, Wayne State University, 2019

 Jeffrey L. Reider & Charles F. Otis Endowed Scholarship, 2018

 Penn, Allie.
 "Hardworking Horsepower: The Carhartt Auto." https://www.carhartt.com/content/history-auto?icid=carhartthistory-content-auto-content-201902-allvisitors-discovercarhartthistory

 Penn, Allie.
 "Female Agitators: The Women of the 1913-1914 Keweenaw Copper Strike."
 Upper Country: A Journal of the Lake Superior Region, 6 (2018).